 Recently we continued our travel as a family gift tradition by heading to Montréal for a few days after Christmas spending New Year’s Eve there.
 It was cold but we had a fabulous time exploring the city during the holidays.
 Whether you are visiting Montréal with kids, teens or on an adult getaway – Christmas in Montréal is a great choice!

-Here’s our list of 15 fun things to do in Montréal during the Christmas break including Christmas activities, indoor activities for when you need to get in out of the cold and fun outdoor activities that can be enjoyed throughout the winter months.
+Here’s our list of 20 fun and festive things to do in Montréal during the Christmas break including Christmas activities, indoor activities for when you need to get in out of the cold and fun outdoor activities that can be enjoyed throughout the winter months.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.